vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Unity Null.md

+---
+title: "Unity null"
+description: "Comparing Unity Objects to null may not work how you expect."
+---
 <<Abbreviations/NRE.md>>
 # Unity null
-Comparing [`UnityEngine.Object`](https://docs.unity3d.com/ScriptReference/Object.html) derived types to `null` in Unity may not work how you expect.
+Comparing [`UnityEngine.Object`](https://docs.unity3d.com/ScriptReference/Object.html) derived types to `null` may not work how you expect.

 ## Details
 The equality operators (`==` and `!=`) for `UnityEngine.Object` types have been overridden by Unity, and don't only perform reference comparisons.